luca-bassoricci/dependabot/README.md

 **The project is still considered to be in alpha stage so settings and setup might change**

+## Docker image variants

+* Release version - docker.io/andrcuns/dependabot-gitlab:latest
+* Latest master - registry.gitlab.com/dependabot-gitlab/dependabot:master-latest

+## Running Standalone

+It is possible to use app in "standalone" mode without the need to deploy.
+Project [dependabot-standalone](https://gitlab.com/dependabot-gitlab/dependabot-standalone) contains pipeline configuration to run dependency updates via scheduled gitlab pipelines

-## Deployment
+## Running Deployed

-Application is released as a [docker image](https://hub.docker.com/r/andrcuns/dependabot-gitlab).
-It is assumed there is possibility to deploy the app as docker containers in order for it to start updating repository dependencies.\
 Simple example deployment can be seen in [docker-compose-prod.yml](docker-compose-prod.yml).
-App will consist of minimum 2 containers, one running web server and another running sidekiq process.
+Deployment consists of 3 containers - web server, sidekiq worker and redis.
 Simple production like deployment using `docker-compose` can be done with following command:

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose-prod.yml up